bcsurf2822/parsity_js_pro/README.md

 5. Often times, the solution will be in the video in the `README.md` - DO NOT simply copy the answer from there!
 You will learn nothing
 6. For the love of Bob, please do the `Your Turn` sections in each `README.md` - these will help you really retain the information!

-We know that getting your dream job as a software engineer or excelling in your current role requires a strong technical foundation but that's not all!
+We know that getting your dream job as a software engineer or excelling in your current role requires a strong technical foundation.

-Your LinkedIn, resume and general job strategy must be aligned with your goals and your mindset must be in the correct state to perform to the best of your ability.

-Use the material in the rest of this course to fix those aspects and don't hesitate to reach out for help via email or to set up a short 1 to 1.

 ---